JairusSW/as-json/README.md

 npm install as-bignum
 ```

-Add the transform to your `asc` command
+Add the transform to your `asc` command (e.g. in package.json)

 ```bash
 --transform json-as/transform
 ```

-Or, add it to `asconfig.json`
+Alternatively, add it to your `asconfig.json`

 ```
 {